vishalbelsare/parlant/README.md

 &nbsp;

-> **Looking for an open-source alternative to Ada, Decagon, and Sierra?**
+> **Looking for an open-source alternative to Ada, Decagon, or Sierra?**

-**Parlant streamlines conversational context engineering for enterprise-grade B2C (business to consumer) and sensitive B2B interactions that need to be consistent, compliant, and on-brand.**
+**Parlant streamlines the development and maintenance of enterprise-grade B2C (business-to-consumer) and sensitive B2B interactions that need to be consistent, compliant, and on-brand.**

 ## Why Parlant?